-A draft Wilton Growth Area Housing Complying Development Code (the CDC) is being prepared to apply generally to low density residential development of land zoned UDZ.
-The CDC will allow one to two-storey homes, as well as alterations and additions, to be carried out under the fast-track complying development approval pathway.
+A Wilton Growth Area Housing Complying Development Code (the CDC) has been prepared to apply generally to low density residential development of land zoned UDZ.
+The CDC allows one to two-storey homes, as well as alterations and additions, to be carried out under the fast-track complying development approval pathway.

-The CDC will be based on the Greenfield Housing Code (GHC) in the Codes SEPP but customised to deliver the specific vision for the Wilton Growth Area in Wilton 2040 and the Wilton Growth Area DCP.
+The CDC is based on the Greenfield Housing Code (GHC) in the Codes SEPP but customised to deliver the specific vision for the Wilton Growth Area in Wilton 2040 and the Wilton Growth Area DCP.